nickolasrm/PointerArithmetic.jl/docs/src/slice.md

 slice = Slice(a, 2:3)
 ```

-As you can see, through the use of the pointer inside of `slice` it was able to access the memory directly by its address
+As you can see, through the use of the pointer inside of `slice` it was able to access the memory directly by its address.

 ## Loading and Storing
 Since Slices are sort of a SubArray, changing a value inside of it affects the parent array.